lisafolliard/jumpstart/README.md

 ## Description

-An website that allows users to upload their artwork images and have community peers and professionals critique the work with the goal of improving quality.
+An website that allows users to upload artwork images and have professionals critique their work with the goal of improving quality.

 ## Setup
 * Clone this repository